DSC-Capstone/dsc-capstone.github.io/syllabus.md

     - You can attend either (or both) of the sessions, regardless of which lecture section you're enrolled in.
     - Note that **in Week 1 (on September 26th), we will hold a "traditional" introductory lecture during the scheduled lecture slots, and you should plan to attend**.
 The plan mentioned above begins with Week 2.
     - All lecture sessions will be podcasted, but the usefulness of the podcasts for Lecture Help sessions will be limited, since they will primarily contain Q&A amongst the students present.
 - Many methodology lectures will have an accompanying "methodology assignment", due the following weekend.
-See the [Assignments](#assignments) section for more details.
+See the [Assignments] assignments) section for more details.
     - In the Lecture Help sessions, we will provide help on methodology assignments as well – **expect the assignments to be much easier to complete if you come to Lecture Help sessions**!